You want to hire that VP you saw at an event, that was a VP at that hot company, that did it all there

 Don’t hire the “Hot VP”.
 Not until you are equally hot, at least.

 What do I mean?
 So many founders, especially first-time founders, fall in love with That Great VP They’ve Heard Of.
-The one at SaaStr Annual at Home.
-The one that worked at Dropbox, or Slack, or Twilio.
+The one on stage at SaaStr Annual.
+The one that worked at Gitlab, or Slack, or Twilio.
 The one on the podcast you listen to.
 The one on Twitter.
 The one that won the VP of the Year awards.

-And if they did all that at, say, Twilio in early days … and your product is a little like Twilio … well, they’d do magic at your start-up!
+And if they did all that at say, Shopify in the early days … and your product is a little like Shopify … well, they’d do magic at your start-up!
 Won’t they?

 It can be true.
-But, 99 times out of 100, even if you get to that Hot VP, get her to meet with her, and closer her … she’s just not that VP anymore:
+But, 99 times out of 100, even if you get to that Hot VP, get to meet with them, and close them … even if they really were that magical VP at your stage. they’re just not that VP anymore:

 - They don’t want to be so scrappy again.